embedded-insurance/diachronic/packages/migrate/README.md

 You can update the database record on migration automatically by implementing the DbFns interface.
 These are just two functions: One takes the context and returns the value you want to write, the other writes it.

 The function is memoized so write is only called when the row data changes.

+### Migrate signal
+Diachronic workflows migrate when they receive a migrate signal.

+Mostly, there is nothing for you to do here except ensure the new version of your workflow is deployed on a separate Temporal task queue and send the signal.
+Tecnically, the first step is optional if your workflow can experience downtime -- your workflow will migrate to a task queue of your choosing and resume execution as soon as your new workflow is deployed.

+Typically, for a migration in production you will want to signal all old workflows in a batch, to remove the old worker once the migration is complete, and to ensure new workflows start on the latest version.
+Because it isn't practical for developers to perform these every time they want to deploy new code, the ci workflow in the ci package was written to automate this process.